 Feduccia agrees, saying that some degree of direct experience with altered states is an important characteristic for a potential facilitator.
 “Personally, I see tremendous value in the provider having had their own psychedelic experiences or other experiences of non-ordinary states of consciousness, such as Holotropic Breathwork,” she says.
 “After all, you wouldn’t trust a guide to take you to the top of Mount Everest if they hadn’t already gone there themselves.”

 It’s a point well taken, and one that Broward says she had certainly required of her facilitator.
 “I wanted to know roughly what to expect from the experience,” she says.
 “Besides wanting to know proper dosing of magic mushrooms, where they were sourced from, and all that, I wanted to know that the guide knew the psychedelic terrain and could help me if I got stuck or panicked along the way — which she definitely did.”

-Broward’s experience was challenging but mostly positive — thanks to her guide.
+Broward’s experience with psychedelic therapy was challenging but mostly positive — thanks to her guide.
 But not all psychedelic therapies are created equal.
 Some practitioners take considerably less care in preparing people for an experience.
 And that lack of preparation can very easily open the door to damaging outcomes.

 Screening & Preparation Goes A Long Way